dasniko/dasniko.github.io/_posts/2016/2016-05-08-isopmorphic-univeral-javascript-with-java-ee-mvc-nashorn-react-webpack.md

 Last but not least, there's the HTML template [`react.jsp`][reactJsp] (for the ease of use, I took a JSP) which provides the HTML skeleton for the needed resources in the browser.
 Mainly the `<div>` element where to put the rendered content by React (and some other resources we need to get a nice looking webapp, like CSS and something similar).

-The result is the web application you can see in the <a href="#" data-featherlight="{{ page.thumbnail }}">screenshot</a> at the top of this post.
+The result is the web application you can see in the screenshot at the top of this post.
 That's it, no magic, just the proper use of technologies which fit together very well.

 ### A word on Isomorphic vs. Universal